Ecommerce SEO in 6 Steps: The Ultimate Beginner’s Guide

 Amazon is another fantastic resource for this because virtually all Amazon searches are made with strong purchase intent.
 Yes, it’s probably one of your competitors, but that provides all the more reason to use it for your own research.

 To find keyword ideas for a product page, try searching Amazon for a basic term that describes it.
-Then reference the site’s search suggestions to home in on specific, long-tail keywords that Amazon’s massive customer base is actively searching.
+Then reference the site’s search suggestions to home in on more targeted, specific keywords that Amazon’s massive customer base is actively searching.

 Conveniently, there are a number of tools available that streamline the process of scouring the web for suggested searches.
 These free resources scrape data from engines including Google, Amazon, Walmart, and eBay, and return hundreds of results (along with useful metrics).